On Tate conjecture for the special fibers of some unitary Shimura varieties: Introduction

 We briefly describe the structure of this paper.
-In Section~\ref{Sec:intro}, we consider a more general setup of unitary Shimura varieties, and propose a general conjecture, which roughly predicts the existence of certain algebraic correspondence between the special fibers of Shimura varieties with hyperspecial level at $p$ associated to unitary groups with different signature at infinity (Conjecture~\ref{Conj:main}).
-Theorem~\ref{T:main-result-introduction} is a special case of this Conjecture.
+In Section~\ref{Sec:intro}, we consider a more general setup of unitary Shimura varieties, and propose a general conjecture, which roughly predicts the existence of a certain algebraic correspondences between the special fibers of Shimura varieties with hyperspecial level at $p$ associated to unitary groups with different signatures at infinity (Conjecture~\ref{Conj:main}).
+Theorem~\ref{T:main-result-introduction} is a special case of Conjecture~\ref{Conj:main}.
 We believe that our conjecture will provide a new perspective to understand of the special fibers of Shimura varieties.
-In Section~\ref{S:preliminary}, we review some Dieudonn\'e theory and Grothendieck-Messing deformation theory that will be frequently used in later sections.
-Section~\ref{Section:U(1,n)} is devoted to the study of the supersingular locus $\Sh_{1,n-1}^{\mathrm{ss}}$, and construct the sub-varieties $Y_i$'s mentioned above.
+In Section~\ref{S:preliminary}, we review some Dieudonn\'e theory and Grothendieck--Messing deformation theory that will be frequently used in later sections.
+Section~\ref{Section:U(1,n)} is devoted to the study of the supersingular locus $\Sh_{1,n-1}^{\mathrm{ss}}$, and construct the subvarieties $Y_j$ mentioned above.
 In Section~\ref{S:fundamental-intersection-number}, we compute certain intersection number on products of Grassmannian varieties.
-Those numbers will play a fundamental role in our later computation of the intersection matrix of the $Y_i$'s.
-In Section~\ref{Sect:intersection-matrix}, we will compute explicitly the intersection matrix of $Y_i$'s (Theorem~\ref{Th-Conj}), and show that its $\pi$-projection of the intersection matrix is non-degenerate as long as the Satake parameters of $\pi_{\gothp}$ are distinct (no need to be distinct modulo roots of unity).
+These numbers will play a fundamental role in our later computation of the intersection matrix of the $Y_j$.
+In Section~\ref{Sect:intersection-matrix}, we will compute explicitly the intersection matrix of the $Y_j$'s (Theorem~\ref{Th-Conj}), and show that its $\pi$-isotypic projection of the intersection matrix is non-degenerate as long as the Satake parameters of $\pi_{\gothp}$ are distinct (as opposed to being distinct modulo roots of unity).
 Then an easy cohomological computation allows us to conclude the proof of our main theorem.
-In Section~\ref{Sec:GU rs}, we will generalize the construction of the cycles $Y_i$'s to the Shimura variety associated to unitary group for $E/F$ of signature $(r,s)\times (r,s)$ at infinity.
-In this case, we only obtain some partial results on these cycles predicted by Conjecture~\ref{Conj:main}: we only show that the union of these cycles is exactly the supersingular locus of the unitary Shimura variety in question (Theorem~\ref{T:Zj supersingular locus}).
+In Section~\ref{Sec:GU rs}, we will generalize the construction of the cycles $Y_j$ to the Shimura variety associated to unitary group for $E/F$ of signature $(r,s)\times (s,r)$ at infinity.
+In this case, we only obtain some partial results on these cycles predicted by Conjecture~\ref{Conj:main}: the union of these cycles is exactly the supersingular locus of the unitary Shimura variety in question (Theorem~\ref{T:Zj supersingular locus}).